AlzyWelzy/AlzyWelzy/README.md

 ###

-<p align="left">🔭 Currently building and creating with Django and Next.js.
-Let’s chat and share ideas!<br>👯 Ready to collaborate on Django and Next.js projects.
-Let’s build something amazing together!<br>🤝 Seeking support and guidance as I dive into Django and Next.js.
+<p align="left">🔭 Currently building and creating with Django.
+Let’s chat and share ideas!<br>👯 Ready to collaborate on Django projects.
+Let’s build something amazing together!<br>🤝 Seeking support and guidance as I dive into Django.
 Let’s learn and grow together!<br>🌱 Excited to learn and grow as a Full-stack developer.
-Let’s chat and share knowledge.<br>💬 Django and Next.js expert ready to geek out with fellow coders.
+Let’s chat and share knowledge.<br>💬 Django expert ready to geek out with fellow coders.
 Let’s chat!<br>⚡ Fun fact: I love horror movies and can’t get enough of the thrill of fear they bring.</p>

 ###